Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * This configuration will decide what values dictate if your build/test passes or fails
 * Threshold is defined by `threshold:`
 * Possible values are either `"GREATER"` or `"PERCENT_CHANGE"`
-    * `"GREATER"` = Passes/fails depending on if your current score was higher than the score getting compared against ( whether it's MEAN, DELTA, etc.)
+    * `"GREATER"` = Passes/fails depending on if your current score was higher than the score getting compared against
     * `"PERCENT_CHANGE"` = More flexible, allows the build/test to pass even if the score was lower, as long as it is within a given percentage
 * **NOTE:** When using `"PERCENT_CHANGE"`, make sure to define `percentChangeAllowed:"X"`, where X is the percent change allowed, even if the comparison results in a negative number